Howard Florey: Australian National University

 Florey visited Canberra in March 1953, but he made it clear that he did not wish to continue as acting director of the John Curtin School of Medical Research, nor take up the position of director, although he reluctantly agreed to continue as an advisor.
 He was pessimistic about the project, writing home to Jennings that "it will be a miracle if this place can be given a real university atmosphere".
-By this time the project was in jeopardy; while the prime minister, Robert Menzies, supported it, a faction in cabinet led by Richard Casey and Wilfrid Kent Hughes, who were chagrined that it was named after a man they despised, and that it called itself a school when it would not train doctors.
+By this time the project was in jeopardy; while the prime minister, Robert Menzies, supported it, a faction in the Cabinet led by Richard Casey and Wilfrid Kent Hughes did not; they were chagrined that it was named after a man they despised, and that it called itself a school when it would not train doctors.
 Changing the name required amending the act, and this did not occur.
 In November 1953, Florey was informed that works would proceed as planned.

 On 27 March 1958, Florey ceremoniously opened the John Curtin School of Medical Research and received an honorary Doctor of Science degree along with Sir Norman Gregg.
-Menzies, Coombes, Ennor and the family of Curtin were in attendance.
-This was not the end of his association with the In 1964, he was offered, and accepted, the role of Chancellor of the Australian National University.
-Florey was chancellor from 1965 until his death in 1968.
+Menzies, Coombes, Ennor and Curtin's family were in attendance.
+This was not the end of Florey's association with the ANU.
+In 1964, he accepted the role of chancellor, a position he held from 1965 until his death in 1968.